rmccoy7541/neand_sQTL/data/README.md

 # data

+## 10-17-2018
+	Realized that the merged Neanderthal x Altrans data in /10-15-2018 had an additional column for the row IDs that were mismatched with the column header "rsID."
+Wrote some come with the help of Rajiv to remedy that problem.
+Modified the files in-place.

 ## 10-15-2018
 	Fixed the TissueMerge.R code to allow for the ensembl IDs to be part of the final merge table.
 Ran the script again and generated output files.